schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Layout

-A floor layer lands a crypto mentality at a armory.
+A floor layer lands a crypto mentality at an armory.

 ## Onward Sister